Eligible essential public assets - DRFA

 • Is the damaged asset necessary and integral to the normal functioning of the community?

-• Does evidence demonstrate the exact location, nature and extent of event damage to the asset, pre and post disaster condition evidence?
+• Does pre and post disaster condition evidence demonstrate the exact location, nature and extent of damage to the asset caused by the event?

 Eligible essential public assets